 Avoid URL parameters: URL parameters should always be avoided.
-If this is not possible, you can exclude them in Google Search Console, provided that they are not needed to retrieve relevant content.
+If this is not possible, you should exclude them from crawling in your robots.txt, provided that they are not needed to retrieve relevant content.

 Flat site architecture: With a flat site architecture you can ensure that all subpages of your website are just a few clicks away from your homepage.
 This is not only great for users but also for search engine bots.
 Otherwise, there’s the danger that crawlers don’t visit pages of your website that are located too deep in your site hierarchy.
 The easiest way to implement a flat site architecture is to use an HTML sitemap that lists all important subpages of your website.
 If all the links don’t fit on one HTML page, you can distribute your sitemap into several hierarchies and sort them alphabetically, for example:

 Screenshot of stepstone.de

 Optimize internal linking: Search engine bots follow internal links to navigate through your website.
 Therefore, you can use your internal linking to direct crawlers to specific pages.
 For example, you can link pages that should be crawled more often on pages that already have many backlinks and that are visited more frequently by Googlebot.
 You should also set many internal links to important subpages to signal their relevance to Google.
 In addition, such pages should not be too far away from your homepage.
 You can find more information on how to optimize your website’s internal links here.